Investing in Skills: Gilding at SohoFrames

 The Challenge of Learning Gilding

-- Unfortunately, each course was eventually cancelled for one reason or another.
+- Unfortunately, each course was eventually cancelled for one reason or another, usually due to lack of numbers.

 - We were repeatedly left without a reliable learning pathway.